A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Statistical Metrics

 In \cite{bonawitz2017practical}, a pioneering secure aggregation scheme for FL SecAgg is proposed.
 It leverages the agreed random seed of client pairs to generate random masks on the uploads.
 The clients also apply self-masks on their uploads and leverage secret sharing to propagate the information of their self-masks.
 With the utilization of two kinds of masks, the FL system can preserve functionality and security with the existence of one-third of malicious clients and another one-third of dropout clients.
 In \cite{bell2020secure}, the authors consider the heavy computation and communication loads of deriving and eliminating the masks and propose an improvement on SecAgg.
 In the new design, each client no longer needs to communicate with all other clients to share the masks.
 Instead, a client only needs to interact with a small random part of clients, which are logarithmic to the client size.
 The new design is still able to defend one-third of malicious clients and another one-third of dropout clients with high confidence, but not with 100\% confidence.
 In \cite{kadhe2020fastsecagg}, FastSecAgg is proposed to improve the vanilla SecAgg protocol.
 It relies on a novel multi-secret sharing scheme based on fast Fourier transform, so that the per-client workload is reduced, but the guarantee on the portion of defended malicious/dropout clients is weakened.
 In \cite{so2021turbo}, Turbo-Aggregate is proposed that employs the circular communication topology to reduce the communication overhead, but sacrifices privacy preservation as it only guarantees privacy in the average case, instead of the worst case considered in SecAgg.

 Some other studies replace pairwise mask generation, which requires extensive client pair interactions, with non-pairwise masks.
 In non-pairwise mask generation, each client generates masks independently, and the server can eliminate the masks by learning the sum of the masks with a special protocol.
+In these non-pairwise mask schemes, the traditional \textbf{server-client architecture} is applied as the coordination model, which removes the extra requirement on clients to communicate with other clients.
 In \cite{zhao2022information}, a trusted third party is employed to assist with the masking, unmasking, and dropout handling.
 In LightSecAgg \cite{so2022lightsecagg}, the previous protocol is improved by removing the need for a trusted third party, based on a secure and dropout-resilience secret sharing scheme.
 In \cite{liu2022efficient}, the homomorphic pseudorandom generator (HPRG) is leveraged as a non-pairwise mask generation scheme to achieve lightweight, dropout-resilience secure aggregation.